Westchester-Putnam Council has support for all unit leaders that have youth with Special Needs ….

-How the Special Need Scouting Committee Supports Units:
+How the Special Need Scouting Committee Supports Units & Council:

-• The WPC Special Needs Scouting Committee is an enormous & available resource.
+• The WPC Special Needs Scouting Committee is an enormous & available resource; visit our monthly meetings!

 • Be prepared and welcoming of any special needs youth & their family that wants to join your unit.

 • Let your youth leaders know that your unit is available to potential Special Needs youth.